 Planning an East Coast road trip with a stop in Connecticut?
-Map out the best things to do in Hartford, CT.
-Lush with historical sites, artisanal eateries, flourishing parks, and a vibrant cultural scene, Hartford, Connecticut’s capital city, is just waiting to be explored.
+Let us help you map out the best things to do in Hartford, CT!
+Lush with historical sites, artisanal eateries, flourishing parks, and a vibrant cultural scene, Hartford, Connecticut’s capital city, is one of the most surprising cities we’ve explored on our New England trips.

 Having trouble choosing what to do on your vacation?
-Perfect your itinerary with this complete guide to the coolest places to visit in Hartford, Connecticut!
+Perfect your itinerary with our complete guide to the coolest places to visit in Hartford, Connecticut!

 The Mark Twain House & Museum

-First, snap a selfie with the lifesize lego statue of Mark Twain.
-Wandering the rooms at the Mark Twain House & Museum, you’ll find the office set up as if Twain had been working on The Adventures of Huckleberry Finn five minutes ago.
+First, we’d make sure to snap a selfie with the life-size Lego statue of Mark Twain.
+Wandering the rooms at the Mark Twain House & Museum, we found the office set up as if Twain himself had been working on The Adventures of Huckleberry Finn five minutes ago.
 The library is lavishly adorned with Greek-style sculptures, vases, and a restored chaise lounge bed.

 Connecticut Science Center

-The Connecticut Science Center will keep your family busy for hours.
 The 165 interactive exhibits keep kids engaged while they have fun exploring astronomy, biology, geology, and more.
-Whether you’ve got a future doctor or engineer on your hands, your child’s imagination will soar at this science center.
+Whether you’ve got a future doctor or engineer on your hands, we think your child’s imagination will soar at this popular science center.

-The Kids Space at the Connecticut Science Center is geared towards toddler scientists to help them explore their senses, while older kids will love exploring the Engineering Lab and Forces in Motion.
+Among our favorite spaces at the Connecticut Science Center is the Kids Space, geared towards toddler scientists to help them explore their senses.
+Older kids, meanwhile, will love exploring the Engineering Lab and Forces in Motion.
 Watch as they design and race cars and roller coasters.

-After your scientist has worked up an appetite, head to Sorella’s on Main Street for some authentic Italian food like pizza fresh from the stone-fired oven.
+After your little scientist has worked up an appetite, we’d recommend walking a few blocks over to Main Street to eat at Sorella (901 Main St).
+When we’re in town, we always enjoy popping into this delicious restaurant for some authentic Italian food like pizza fresh from the stone-fired oven.

 Wadsworth Atheneum Museum of Art

 Art aficionados should put the Wadsworth Atheneum Museum of Art at the top of the list of Hartford points of interest.
-This public museum is situated downtown along Main Street and holds over 50,000 diverse masterpieces and artifacts.
-From American Impressionist paintings to contemporary art, you’ll spend hours immersed in the exhibits.
+One of our favorite cultural hotspots in town, this public museum is situated downtown along Main Street and holds over 50,000 diverse masterpieces and artifacts.
+From scoping out American Impressionist paintings to contemporary art, we could spend hours here immersed in the exhibits!

 Browse the extensive exhibit of European decorative pieces, like Jeremias Ritter’s Nautilus Cup, a tiny man riding a pearly-shelled snail.
 Appreciate American art like the 1848 self-portrait of the museum’s founder, Daniel Wadsworth.

-Stop by Berkins on Main for pre or post-art museum pick-me-ups like buttery croissants, flavorful frittatas, and gooey cinnamon buns, washed down with a chai tea latte.
+While in the area, we’d also recommend stopping by Berkins on Main (500 Main St) for pre- or post-art museum pick-me-ups like buttery croissants, flavorful frittatas, and gooey cinnamon buns, washed down with a chai tea latte.

 Elizabeth Park

-Embrace the lovely New England weather at West Hartford’s Elizabeth Park.
-With over 100 acres of green spaces, gardens, and roses galore, this is the perfect way to connect with nature while on vacation.
-Just along the south border of Asylum Avenue, this park is famous for its 800 types of roses and for being the United State’s first municipal rose garden.
+When we want to embrace the lovely New England weather, we head to West Hartford’s Elizabeth Park.
+With its over 100 acres of green spaces, gardens, and roses galore, we think this park is the perfect way to connect with nature on a Connecticut vacation.
+Just along the south border of Asylum Avenue, this park is famous for its 800 types of roses and for being the United States’ first municipal rose garden.

 Great River Park

 Looking for an escape from the hustle and bustle downtown?
 Great River Park is the perfect spot for outdoor activities on the East Hartford side of the Connecticut River.
-Your family will love biking along the pathways, fishing by the river, and sightseeing in the park.
+We’re confident that your family will love biking along the pathways, fishing by the river, and sightseeing in the park.

 Bring fixings for a cookout, and fire up a public grill.
 You’ll feel at ease as you picnic with a unique panoramic view of downtown Hartford beyond the Connecticut River.
 After eating, let your little one monkey around on the playground for a while.